ppardiwala/openshift-march-2024/Day1/README.md

 # Day 1

-## Docker Overview
+## Info - Docker Overview
 - comes in 2 flavors
   - Community Edition - Docker CE
   - Enterpise Edition - Docker EE
 - written in Go language
-- Developed and maintained by an organization called Docker Inc
+- developed and maintained by an organization called Docker Inc
 - Client/Server architecture
 - Client tool - docker
 - Server tool - runs a service in Linux/Windows/Mac
 - Registries
   - this is where all docker images are cached

-- Docker Image
+## Info - Docker Image
   - is a blueprint of Docker container

-  -
-- docker container
+## Info - docker container
   - it is an application process that runs in a separate unix namespace
   - though it looks like a virtual machine or a OS, it is technically just an application process
   - containers gets its own network stack, it own file system